 Class: III B.Sc.
-BT Course Name: Bioinformatics burse Code: 16BTU502A Batch: 2016 Unit IV - Biological databases They are archives of raw sequence or structural data submitted by the scientific \triangleright community.
-Examples: GenBank and Protein Data Bank (PDB).
-There are three major public sequence databases that store raw nucleic acid sequence data produced and submitted by researchers worldwide which are freely available o internet. ٠ GenBank, ٠ European Molecular Biology Laboratory (EMBL) database • DNA Data Bank of Japan (DDBJ). \triangleright Most of the data in the databases are contributed directly by authors with a minim level of annotation. \triangleright A small number of sequences, especially those published in the 1980s, were entered manually from published literature by database management staff. \triangleright Presently, sequence submission to either GenBank, EMBL, or DDBJ is a precondition for publication in most scientific journals to ensure the fundamental molecular data be made freely available. \triangleright These three public databases closely collaborate and exchange new data daily. ≻ They together constitute the International Nucleotide Sequence Databas Collaboration. \triangleright This means that by connecting to any one of the three databases, one should have access to the same nucleotide sequence data.
-PDB - is a only one centralized database for the three-dimensional structures biological macromolecules. \triangleright This database archives atomic coordinates of macromolecules (both proteins an nucleic acids) determined by x-ray crystallography and NMR. \triangleright It uses a flat file format to represent protein name, authors, experimental detail secondary structure, cofactors, and atomic coordinates.
+BT Course Name: Bioinformatics Course Code: 17BTU502A Batch: 2017

+- They are archives of raw sequence or structural data submitted by the scientific community. - Examples: GenBank and Protein Data Bank (PDB). - There are three major public sequence databases that store raw nucleic acid sequence data produced and submitted by researchers worldwide which are freely available on internet. - GenBank, - European Molecular Biology Laboratory (EMBL) database - DNA Data Bank of Japan (DDBJ). - Most of the data in the databases are contributed directly by authors with a minimal level of annotation. - A small number of sequences, especially those published in the 1980s, were entered manually from published literature by database management staff. - Presently, sequence submission to either GenBank, EMBL, or DDBJ is a precondition for publication in most scientific journals to ensure the fundamental molecular data to be made freely available. - These three public databases closely collaborate and exchange new data daily. - They together constitute the International Nucleotide Sequence Database Collaboration. - This means that by connecting to any one of the three databases, one should have access to the same nucleotide sequence data. - PDB is a only one centralized database for the three-dimensional structures of biological macromolecules. - This database archives atomic coordinates of macromolecules (both proteins and nucleic acids) determined by x-ray crystallography and NMR. - It uses a flat file format to represent protein name, authors, experimental details, secondary structure, cofactors, and atomic coordinates.